 Do yourself a favor and spend as much of your time in Tokyo as possible outside of a taxi.
 You'll thank me later.
 What is essentially a necessity in other cities around the world is most often a hindrance to you here.
 There are only a few reasons, if any at all, to take a cab.
 (Since I took a taxi when I arrived in Tokyo, I realize this makes me a hypocrite, and for that I apologize.
 But it was only after my return to the airport using the aptly named Limo Bus, at a fraction of the price and in incredible comfort, that I had realized my mistake.)
 When you're not peering out over the skyline from a pristine, stratospheric hotel lounge, Tokyo is at its best seen walking at street level.
 There is a sense of purpose and order to how its citizens move about the city.
-It's something I'd love to see adopted back in the States.
 Public transportation is easy, punctual and almost shockingly sterile for a metropolis of over 30 million people.
-Once you’re in your neighborhood of choice, go and get lost in its arteries and veins.
-The city is safe.
+Once you’re in your neighborhood of choice, go and get lost in its arteries.
+This city is safe.
 And not just compared to other big cities safe, but Disneyland-safe.

 As much as the feel of each neighborhood changes from block to block, the city as a whole transforms from a quietly bustling hive of productivity to an electric buzz of guarded debauchery as the sun falls in the sky.
 Nighttime in Tokyo is special.
-As I alluded to earlier, if morning in Tokyo is a steady and measured introduction to Japan, arriving at night can be an un-apologetically jarring transition into the most exciting place on earth.
+As I alluded to earlier, if morning in Tokyo is a steady and measured introduction to Japan, arriving at night can be an unapologetically jarring transition into the most exciting place on earth.
 Neon-lit Akihabara is a gadget-lovers paradise, filled with equal parts technology and cosplayers.
 The commuter hubs of Shinjuku and Shibuya shed their practiced and conservative shells to give way to a boozy haze of dimly lit, smoke-filled whisky bars.
-The indescribable spectacle of the Robot Restaurant and the tiny bastions of inebriation tucked into the alleyways of Golden Gai (like the one-of-a-kind Albatross, try for a seat on the small third "floor") play off of each other to provide the adventurous with a night they won't soon forget... that is unless they soon forget it.
+The indescribable spectacle of the Robot Restaurant and the tiny bastions of inebriation tucked into the alleyways of Golden Gai (like the one-of-a-kind Albatross, try for a seat on the small third "floor") play off of each other to provide the adventurous with a night they won't soon forget... albeit hazily.